Following Helen Martins’ death in 1976, the local municipality took ownership of the property through an arrangement with her family.

-The Camdeboo Municipality still owns the property today and it is administered by the Owl House Foundation.
+The (then) Camdeboo Municipality still owns the property today and it is administered by the Owl House Foundation.

 Anne Graaff (who wrote different books on the Owl House as Anne Emslie) was instrumental in the establishment of the Owl House as a tourist attraction.
 Shortly after Helen’s death, and for a number of years before the formation of the Friends of the Owl House, the running of the Owl House was overseen by the municipality.
 Visitors were shown around on request.
 No restoration or preservation was done in this time.